metawops/obsidian-table-to-csv-export/README.md

    It may become neccessary to either change this number manually or to delete/rename/move files out of your vault folder.
    No worries, though: the plugin never overwrites any files and warns you if a file already exists.

-   Default: `001`
+   **Default**: `001`

 * The separation character

-   Here you can change the character that separates the data fields in the CSV file.
-You can enter more than one character here, too, if you like.
-Entering a TAB character (as `\t` or otherwise) is currently not possible.
-But you might have the need to change the default comma to a semicolon if your data contains commas.
+   Here you can select the character that separates the data fields in the CSV file.
+The dropdown box contains the usual suspects like comma, semicolon and tab.
+But there are some unusual choices as well.

-   Default: `,`
+   **Default**: `;`

 * Quote data

-   Switch this on if you want the data cells in the CSV file to be enclosed in double quote marks.
-Currently, you can't change that quote character.
-It's `"` for now.
+   If you want the data cells in the CSV file to be enclosed in quotation marks you can choose to do so here.
+In the dropdown box you can choose between either double quotation marks (`"`), single quotation marks (`'`) or not to quote data at all.

-   Default: `off`
+   **Default**: no quoting

+* Handling of CR/LF in data

+   In some rare cases you might have return (CR) or linefeed (LF) characters inside of data fields/cells.
+This will break the CSV file.
+With this setting you can select how you want to handle these characters.
+You can either simply strip them, replace them with a single space character or replace them with the fixed string `[CR]`so that you later can still see that there once _was_ some kind of return character in your data.

+   **Default**: Replace all CR & LF characters with one space

 * Copy to clipboard, too

    Optionally you can copy the CSV string to the clipboard, too.

-   Default: `off`
+   **Default**: `off`

 ## Usage